skuid/SamplePages/Salesforce_Advanced/README.md

 # Advanced Salesforce techniques
 There are complicated features provided by Salesforce that provide TONS of value.
 Can they be used in Skuid?
 Approval process?
 Duplicate Management rules?
 YES!
-These pages provide examples for you to explore and include in your Skuid Applications.
+But they may be a bit more complicated to set up.
+The pages below provide examples to explore and include in your Skuid Applications.

 ## Contents